 AFSA has a variety of Clubs for students to get involved with!
 Check out below for just some of them.

 We are a group of art lovers and makers who gather to create art.
 Every week we have specific projects that are being taught, but we always have options of open studio available.
 Participants steer the direction of the club.
 In years past we have done murals around the school, collaboarted with the drama club to build sets, and even screen printed club t-shirts and tie-dye.
 Students are expected to follow the AFSA motto!
 Be Kind!
 Be Respectful!
 Be Safe!
-Art Club is for grades 7-12 and meets on Thursdays after school.
+Art Club is for grades 7-12.
 Please contact Ms. Vorwald with any questions.

 AFSA High School offers many sports opportunities that provide students ways to get involved within the school community and be a part of a team.
 Sports available: Volleyball, Soccer, Basketball, Baseball, Softball.
 Athletics are for grades 7-12.
 Please contact Mr. Brown, our Athletic Director with any questions.